-Dan McHale is beginning his first season as an assistant coach on Richard Pitino's staff.
+Dan McHale recently completed his first season as an assistant coach on Richard Pitino's staff.

 While at Seton Hall, McHale was in charge of the Pirates' defensive game planning and spearheaded opponent scouting and game preparation.
 He also spent time analyzing each opponent's game film in order to develop appropriate responses to various schemes.

 In his three seasons at Iona, McHale assisted Coach Willard in the rebuilding of the Gaels program.
 Their final season in New Rochelle (2009-10) included a nine-win improvement that resulted in 21 wins and the semifinals of the Metro Atlantic Athletic Conference tournament.
 Willard was named the MAAC Coach of the Year following the season.